 If you need to determine factors to increase the chances of success for your company, follow our short guide.

 - Analyze your mission, vision, and values.
-First of all, you need to determine your company’s mission and figure out current targets and challenges.
+First, you need to determine your company’s mission and determine current targets and challenges.
 You can take your business through a PEST analysis to identify external market factors that impact your brand.
-Besides, consider conducting a SWOT analysis to discover your strengths and weaknesses, potential opportunities and threats for your business.
+Besides, consider conducting a SWOT analysis to discover your business's strengths and weaknesses, potential opportunities, and threats.

 - Determine main strategic goals.
 You need to figure out your strategic objectives closely related to your company values and mission.
 After, you need to outline the ways to reach them.
 It might require you to perform several actions to achieve your key objectives.
 Let’s say you want to become an environmentally friendly brand.
 Once you identify such a goal, you’ll need to determine critical success factors.
-In this scenario, they might include creating recyclable packaging, investing in renewable energy sources, and reducing carbon emissions.
+This scenario might include creating recyclable packaging, investing in renewable energy sources, and reducing carbon emissions.

 - Identify the essential critical success factors.
 Once you have your critical success factors, you need to determine those with higher priority.
 Identify the essential factors to focus on the areas important for your success.
 Besides, during the analysis, you might find some unnecessary and erase them from your list.

 - Inform stakeholders.
 Once you find out what steps you should take, you need to think about which departments can help you attain your CSFs.
 After you decide on the teams responsible for reaching these objectives, you need to update stakeholders on your critical success factors.
 Ask for their feedback to get some new ideas and identify challenges that might arise on your path toward success.